sivarajankumar/web-invoice/trunk/readme.txt

 If you like this plugin please give it a good rating, and consider saying thanks, sponsoring a feature or making a donation.

+Special thanks should go to [Tammie Lister](http://www.tammielister.com/) for creating the cool logo

 Plug-in uses [dompdf](http://www.digitaljunkies.ca/dompdf/) to generate PDF documents.

 This is a fork of [WP-Invoice](http://wordpress.org/extend/plugins/wp-invoice/), however now lot of things have changed since.